 They are high in protein

 These Future Farm sausages are made using a blend of three main ingredients, soy, pea, and chickpea, all of which are really nutritious and high in protein.

-So you can cook these sausages up for your Sunday morning fry up and act all macho about your high protein intake that has caused zero harm to animals.
+So you can cook these sausages up for your Sunday morning fry-up, or in this vegan breakfast bake, and act all macho about your high protein intake that has caused zero harm to animals.

 They are easy to cook

 One issue I’ve had a few too many times with vegan sausages is that they don’t cook very well.
 Some stick to the pan and others lose their cylindrical shape.